 Table 1 shows the socio-demographic characteristics of the respondents.
-It appears that more than 80% of the respondents in the different villages were male.
-This situation could be explained by the mechanisms of social control of individual behaviour in traditional communities.
-Indeed, social values and norms sometimes require women to remain silent.
-These values and norms position men as the holders of political and economic power and relegate women to the background (Obasola, 2013).
+The table shows that more than 80% of the respondents in the different villages were male, likely explained by the mechanisms of social control of individual behaviour in traditional communities.
+Social values and norms sometimes require women to remain silent, values and norms that position men as the holders of political and economic power and relegate women to the background (Obasola, 2013).
 Furthermore, the age of the respondents ranges from 25 to 50 years.
 In fact, more than 60% of the respondents were in this age group.
 This age group, which constitutes the labour force, is also better represented in the fishing sector (Diaby et al., 2022), which is the most common activity of the respondents (58-86.67%).
 In fact, indigenous populations are traditionally fishermen.
 These populations live along the Atlantic Ocean, the Tagba Lagoon and the Bandama River, which has created a favourable climate for the development of fishing.
 With little space left for agriculture, fishing seems to be the main activity of these people.
 Fishing products were mainly intended for subsistence.
 Today, however, this activity also has a commercial character (Koffie-Bikpo, 2006).

 Table 1.
 Sociodemographic characteristics of the respondents